norwd/archive/myplace.frontier.com/~mr.wizard/GLGC/README.txt

 ﻿Abrasives in Micron Scale: Grand Logarithmic Grit Chart

-README revision 14
+README revision 15

 http://myplace.frontier.com/~mr.wizard/GLGC/

 To purchase prints, or for licensing and customization contact Mr.Wizard@Frontier.com

 License
 ═════════════════════

-Copyright 2013–2022 "Mr.Wizard"
+Copyright 2013–2024 "Mr.Wizard"

 Please do not upload these images or files (Media) to any web site or file repository.
-If you wish to share the chart you may link to "http://myplace.frontier.com/~mr.wizard/GLGC/" only.
-I give limited and revocable permission to hot-link the image for noncommercial use on public forums; any such use MUST include a direct and visible link to this README file.
+If you wish to share the chart you may link to [ http://myplace.frontier.com/~mr.wizard/GLGC/ ] only.
+I give limited and revocable permission to hot-link the image for noncommercial use on public forums; any such use MUST include a direct and plainly visible link to this README file.

 The Media are for personal use only, which means noncommercial use of the Media for display on personal computers, or making image prints for personal use.
 The Media may not be used in advertising.
 The Media may not be resold, relicensed, or sublicensed.
 The Media may not be modified.
 Title and ownership, and all rights now and in the future, of and for the Media are reserved.
 There are no warranties, express or implied.
-The Media are provided 'as is.'
+The Media are provided "as is."

 Acknowledgments
 ═════════════════════

 User "Komitadjie" on bladeforums.com, knifeforums.com, etc. for creating the The Grand Unified Grit Chart which inspired this work.
-In prior revisions a few values in the Other column were imported from his table, for completeness.
-All other data were sourced independently.

 User "cbwx34" (Curtis) for an even earlier unified grit chart that inspired others.

 Billy at Lansky customer service for hunting down Lansky diamond plate values.

 Clay Allison, founder of Wicked Edge, for specific support.

+Konstantin Martynenko, owner of Gritomatic, for enduring patronage.

+Users: stringer, captaincaed, ethompson, and cotedupy of kitchenknifeforums.com for extensive guidance on natural whetstones.